qualisys/qtm-scripting/README.md

 ## Adding your own script menus
 1. Follow the example of the scripts in the tools folder:
     - Have an exported function to create a menu
     - Edit the "startup_tools.py" script to reference your new script.

+## Documentation (WIP)
+Will be available here: https://qualisys.github.io/qtm-scripting/

 ## External Links
 1. [This Repository](https://github.com/qualisys/qtm-scripting.git)
 2. [www.python.org](https://www.python.org/)